The International Sailors’ Society Auckland (Inc)

 A charitable organisation working in the name of Christ in the ports of Auckland for the welfare of all seafarers.

-SEA SUNDAY will be celebrated throughout the world in July.
+SEA SUNDAY is celebrated throughout the world in July.

-The Society began as a branch of the British Sailors’ Society around 1910, with its own chapel and Centre in the port area.
+The Society began as a branch of the British Sailors’ Society around 1914, with its own chapel and Centre initially in the city and later in the port area.
 In the 1970’s the Society joined with other welfare bodies to form the Auckland International Seafarers Centre.

 The name of the Society was changed to the International Sailors Society in the early 1990’s to better reflect its status and activities and now uses the simpler term Sailors Society for routine purposes, retaining the full name for formal and legal use.

 We are closely associated with the Sailors Society (UK) and work with other ISS groups in New Zealand as a constituent member of the International Sailors Society New Zealand Incorporated.

 We are a New Zealand Registered Charity (CC10836)

 We are a partner in the International Seafarer’s Centre in Quay Street, Auckland (right), with the Mission to Seafarers and Stella Maris (Apostleship of the Sea).
 Our Chaplain, Rev Aaron Ironside, visits ships, mans the Centre on a roster basis, visits seafarers in hospital etc.